Vidhi-Jain-25/React_Play/README.md

 ### React_Basics

-Demonstrates Todo App where we can add our day-to-day activities and delete them from our list once done.
+Demonstrates Todo App, where it:
+-- Displays all the todo's.
+-- Allows adding new todo i.e. our day-to-day activities to our todo lists.
+-- Allows deleting todo from the lists, once completed.

 ### React_Redux

-Demonstrates a list of posts which could be viewed with its details and could be deleted from the lists of posts.
+Demonstrates a list of posts, where it:
+-- Displays various posts.
+-- Allows to view the details of the post.
+-- Allows to Delete post.

 ### React_Hooks

+Demonstrates Songs App, where it:
+-- Displays the playlists.
-Demonstrates Songs App to add new songs to our playlists using the concept of Hooks.
+-- Add new songs to our playlists.
+-- Keep track of count of songs by increasing the count by one each time we add a new song.